zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 It is against the nature of our scriptwriter, Dr. Lucy T se, to be anything but brilliant in her scripts.
 Thank you, Lucy.

-From Los Angeles, California, I’m Jeff McQuillan.
-Than k you for listening.
-Come back and listen to us next time on ESL Podcast.

-English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2009 by the Center  for Educational Development.

 # Buying Men¡¦s Shirts